Ris-rajeev/CloudNSure/Readme.md

 ## Step - 3

-### Run the following script in your first terminal
+### Run the following script in your second terminal

 ```
 cd Frontend\src